jjn1056/Patterns-UndefObject/README.md

 also provokes deeper though about ways one can use similar techniques to better encapulate certain types of presentation logic.

+# AUTHOR NOTE

+Should you actually use this class?
+Personally I have no problem with people using it and asking for me to support it, however I tend to think this module is probably more about inspiring thoughts related to object oriented code, polymorphism, and clean separation of code.
+Thanks!

 # METHODS

 This class exposes the following public methods